jgraettinger/blog/event-streaming-like-1978.md

 or just about anything else
 and run it in a _plugable_ way.

-It would decouple the choice of processing implementation from the details of parallel processing and fault recovery.
+It would decouple the choice of dataflow implementation from the details of sources, sinks, and fault recovery.

 I believe it's possible.
-We're going to find out.
+I'd like to find out.